ormsport/SmartTraffy/README.md

 # SmartTraffy
-A telecommunication engineering project that used object detection for traffic management.
+A telecommunication engineering project that used object detection for traffic light system management.